Swansea City: 'We've pulled others into relegation battle' - Clement

 Swansea's attitude also pleased their boss, who added: "It was a mixed performance, but a massive, massive result against a good side.

-"They had a really good 3-0 victory over Leicester in their last league game and then they got a massive win at Anfield, so we have beaten a really good side here.
+"They had a really good 3-0 victory over Leicester in their last league game and then they got a massive win at Anfield (in the EFL Cup), so we have beaten a really good side here.

 "We did some really good things.
 We didn't start very well - we gave them too much space in the first 10 minutes.